What Science ACTUALLY Says About TB 500 Benefits

 But human clinical trial data is sparse.
 There have been a few small trials in specific applications, notably a clinical trial testing Thymosin Beta 4 eye drops for corneal wound healing (which showed positive results) and some early-phase work on cardiac repair after heart attack.
 These trials provide proof of concept that the biological mechanisms observed in animals translate to humans, but they are far from the large, randomized, placebo-controlled trials that would constitute definitive evidence.

 The veterinary data is worth mentioning separately.
 TB-500 has been used extensively in equine medicine for racehorse recovery from tendon and ligament injuries.
-The results have been positive enough that racing authorities in multiple countries have banned it as a performance-enhancing substance.
+The results have been positive enough that racing authorities in multiple countries have banned it as a performance-improving substance.
 While horse data is not directly applicable to humans, the fact that it works in large mammals with musculoskeletal systems reasonably similar to ours adds to the plausibility case.

 Practical Applications Based on Available Evidence